Resources

 Astro Photography Tool (APT)

 I began using Astro Photography Tool (APT) in April 2017.
-I was looking for an alternative to Sequence Generator Pro to control my CCD astrophotography sessions.
+I was looking for an alternative to Sequence Generator Pro to control my dedicated astronomy camera sessions.
 I am delighted to say that APT is a fantastic and affordable choice for both CCD and Canon DSLR imagers.

 astro photography tool